setopsco/setup-setops/README.md

    for available range specifications).
 Examples are: `<0.1.5`, `~0.1.4`, `0.1.x` (all three installing the latest available 0.1.4 version).
 If no version is given, it will default to `latest`.

-- `setops_client` - (optional) The SetOps client name to login to.
-The client name is the part before .setops.net.
+- `setops_organization` - (optional) The SetOps organization to login to.
 If not set, no login will be executed.

 - `setops_username` - (optional) The SetOps username for a SetOps service to login in.
 If not set, no login will be executed.